SamuelCHICHA/basic_yii_app/README.md

 2. Make your modifications
 3. If you want to go back to another branch without commiting you work.
 You can stash it `git stash` and unstash it if you want to get it back `git stash apply`.
 4. If you want to commit (and perhaps push) you can do so by using the `git commit` command and then do `git push --set-upstream origin branch_name`.
 From there you will be able to create a pull request if it is not already set up.
+5. Once merged you may delete the remote branch and the local branch.
+6. Pull on main and you can start over. :)